hsheh/hello-world1/readme.txt

-This is some file i created to learn git
+is some file i created to learn git

+This is another line to learn git commands